unibas-dmi-hpc/MapLib/README.rst

 **To install the program - 'pip3 install --editable .', after that one is able to run the wrapper.sh script.**

-**For an example of how to use the library one can use the provided wrapper.sh script.**
+**As an example of how to use the library, one can use the provided wrapper.sh script.**

 **Acknowledgments**